up

 Building Design and Construction

-This program provides for the overall management of the Department's Capital Improvements Program (CIP) for facilities.
+This program provides for the overall management of the department's Capital Improvements Program (CIP) for facilities.
 This program includes the comprehensive, timely, economic, and environmentally efficient planning, design, and construction of buildings for County use, as well as public venues owned by the County.
 This program also provides comprehensive architectural...

 Read More